jelmer/silver-platter/README.rst

 This will publish all the changes, using the mode and parameters specified in ``bulk.yaml``.

-``bulk.yaml`` is automatically stripped of any changes that have fully landed, i.e. where the merge request has been merged or where the changes were pushed.
+``bulk.yaml`` is automatically stripped of any entries in work that have fully landed, i.e. where the pull request has been merged or where the changes were pushed to the origin.

 To check up on the status of your changes, run ``svp bulk status``::